devnhpiash/edu-institute/README.md

 ![Website Screenshot](screenshot.png) <!-- Replace with your actual screenshot -->

-A fully responsive and modern Educational Institute Website built with HTML, CSS, JavaScript, and Bootstrap.
-Developed as a Level 3 (Batch 10) task for the **NSDA Web Design and Development for Freelancing** program.
+This project was developed as a part of the **"Web Design and Development for Freelancing - NSDA - Level 3 (Batch No: 10)"** program.
+The objective was to create a **fully responsive Educational Institute Website** using **HTML, CSS, JavaScript, and Bootstrap**.

 ## 🚀 Features